dfelinto/blender-manual/manual/editors/3dview/navigate/local_view.rst

           Local View.

 .. note::

-   These notes cover changes in local view which are not immediately obvious.

-   3D Cursor
-      In local view the 3D cursor is not locked to the scene.
+   In local view, the 3D cursor is not locked to the scene.
    Instead, each view has an independent cursor location.
-   Layers
-      Local view bypasses layers, using only the selected objects when entering local view.
-      Although new objects can be added while in local view.

 .. tip::

-   Accidentally pressing :kbd:`NumpadSlash` can happen rather often if you are new to Blender, so if a bunch of the objects in your scene seem to have mysteriously vanished, try turning off local view.
+   Accidentally pressing :kbd:`NumpadSlash` can happen rather often if you are new to Blender, so if a bunch of the objects in your scene seem to have mysteriously vanished, try pressing :kbd:`NumpadSlash` again.

 .. _bpy.ops.view3d.localview_remove_from: